HemmeligOrg/Hemmelig.app/README.md

 Hemmelig is available at https://hemmelig.app

+## How it works

+You enter https://hemmelig.app, write your sensitive information, expire time, optional password, and click create a secret link.
+You share the secret link.
+The receiver of the link opens it, writes the optional password, and retrieves the sensitive information.
+When a secret link is created, it gets its unique encryption key that is not saved to the database and only will be part of the URL.
+This means NO ONE can decrypt your secret without the `hash(SECRET_MASTER_KEY + YOUR_UNIQUE_ENCRYPTION_KEY)`, and access to the Redis instance.

 ## State of Hemmelig

 Currently, Hemmelig is a MVP (minimum viable product), however, we aim to add many features going forward.